diegopetrucci/diegopetrucci/README.md

 ### Diego Petrucci

-Hi, I'm Diego — and iOS engineer at [Plum](https://withplum.com), curating the Bills & Offers (formerly Lost Money) Section.
+Hi, I'm Diego — and iOS engineer at [Plum](https://withplum.com), curating the Bills & Offers (formerly Lost Money) section.
 Previously worked at [babylon health](https://www.babylonhealth.com) on the NHS GP at Hand service, Bupa, Healthcheck, and Monitor teams.
 I live in London, UK, but am originally from Tuscany, in Italy.
 Find me dancing salsa and bachata after work! 💃

 Let's hangout!